ThomasHertleif/send-to-caldav/README.md

 ## Features
 - Create calendar events from the current page, link or selected text. (context menu or toolbar button)
+- Tries to extract event details (description, date, time) from the page content.

 ## Build and Install